braxtons12/Cnx/README.md

 C2nxt uses CMake, and incorporating it into your project is easy!

-First, setup your CMake project.
+First, set up your CMake project.
 In `CMakeLists.txt`:

 ```cmake